 Are recumbent bikes better than stationary bikes?

-The recumbent bikes are known for comfortable sitting posture and the perfect equipment for your knee rehab whereas the upright or stationary bikes are for more passionate fitness people who want to attain the traditional bike experience but in an indoor gym.
+Recumbent bikes offer a comfortable sitting posture and are the perfect equipment for knee rehab.
+On the other hand, the upright or stationary bikes are for more passionate fitness people who want to attain the traditional bike experience but in an indoor gym.

 Does cycling flatten your tummy?